Custom tag format

 Migrating to a new format

-If you change tagFormat on a repo that already has tags in the old format, the next generate aborts with an actionable error — ReleaseJet detects the orphan tag and suggests --since.
+If you change tagFormat on a repo that already has tags in the old format, list the previous pattern under legacyTagFormats so those tags are still recognised as full releases (since 1.25.0).
+Without it, the next generate aborts with an actionable error — ReleaseJet detects the orphan tag and suggests --since.
 See Migrating to a new tag format for the full flow.

 Tips